insight-platform/Similari/README.md

 cargo bench
 ```

-## Build Similari Python Interface
+## Python API

-Python interface is an PyO3 bindings to several ready-to-use functions and classes of Similari.

-As for now, the Python interface exposes:
+Python interface exposes ready-to-use functions and classes of Similari.
+As for now, the Python interface provides:
-* Kalman filter for co-axial and oriented boxes prediction;
+* the Kalman filter for co-axial and oriented boxes prediction;
 * NMS, parallel NMS;
-* Sutherland-Hodgman clipping, intersection area for oriented boxes;
+* the Sutherland-Hodgman clipping, intersection area for oriented boxes;
-* SORT with IoU metric;
+* SORT with IoU metric (IoUSort);
-* SORT with Mahalanobis metric.
+* SORT with Mahalanobis metric (MahaSort);
+* VisualSORT - DeepSORT-like tracker with euclidean/cosine metric for visual features and IoU/Mahalanobis metric
+  for positional tracking.

-### Build in Docker
+### Build Python API in Docker

 ```
 docker build -t similari_py -f python/Dockerfile .
 ```

-### Build in Host System (Linux)
+### Build in Host System

+#### Linux Instruction

 0. Install Rust 1.62: